Things to do in The Caribbean Lowlands

 Cahuita National Park

 The only coral reef on the Costa Rican Caribbean coastline is found within this national park and, with 500 species of fish, it affords excellent opportunities for snorkelling.
 Apart from the vibrant underwater colours and fish, there are two sunken ships to explore as well.
-The park was established in 1970 to protect the coral reef, but unfortunately it is still seriously threatened.
+The park was established in 1978 to protect the coral reef, but unfortunately it's still seriously threatened.
 While the land area of Cahuita National Park is small, it has stunning beaches and is good for both land and water activities, making it one of the most visited parks on the Caribbean coast.
 A well-defined trail runs through the coastal rainforest and howler monkeys and sloths are among the wildlife attractions.
-The area is also great for bird watching and may reward visitors with sightings of the striking blue butterflies found in the jungle.
+The area is also great for bird watching and may reward visitors with sightings of the striking butterflies found in the jungle.
 The hike to the beach is flat and the path is easy to follow and winds through wonderful jungle scenery.

 Puerto Viejo de Talamanca